garbados/the-emerald-green/doc/the_order_of_things.md

 ## The Three of Pentacles

-This boss taught me to speak with the stone.
-She presented me with a great smooth rock, expertly hewn, And bade me make it a face.
-I've dabbled in wet clay and stacking stones,
-Like ants do with labyrinths, but
-Failure is the hallmark of the apprentice's first contact with craft.
-Still, even after she kicks apart my attempt,
-She sets another rock before me.
-She demands: again!
-Until I've made a scowl like hers.
-When I do, it makes her smile.
-She barks for who's to command me next,
-To manage how I paint your gods on your walls.
-Our walls.
-Our gods.
-That's the way they say it.
 Civilization takes work, they say.
 But whose?
 Everyone's, they say.
 But who's that?
 They see my strength and they give me a chisel,